-Although Louis doesn’t have a specific piece of work that he favors over all others, he appreciates the opportunities that each project has allowed him.
-He embraces each challenge as an avenue to grow and develop his voice and style as a designer and recognizes that each piece helps make him the artist he is today.
+Although Louis doesn’t have a specific piece of work that he favors, he appreciates the opportunities that each project has allowed him.
+He embraces each challenge as an avenue to develop his voice and style, as a designer, and recognizes that each piece helps make him the artist he is today.
 Each package design, branding, stationery, and UI work enables him to help others express their concepts while strengthening his own visual influence.
-“It’s so neat seeing the people I work with get so happy,” Louis reminisces.
+“It’s so neat seeing the people I work with get so happy,” he reminisces.
 “I’m thankful for every opportunity I’ve gotten as a designer.”

 As Louis reflects on his past experiences and opportunities, he enthusiastically encourages others interested in pursuing design to follow their passions and never abandon their pursuits.
-“Everyone starts somewhere!” he exclaims, speaking from his own personal experience.
+“Everyone starts somewhere!” he exclaims.
 As long as you dedicate time to your craft, you will improve.
 Although, at times, it can be disheartening to feel as if your skills aren’t developing, keep practicing and push past those feelings of doubt.
 “Don’t give up!”
 Louis encourages.
 “I believe in you!
 We’re all working on improving every day.”

 Though, just as you are attempting to improve your own visual eye, others are also practicing and studying.
 Don’t be afraid to accept help from those around you along your artistic journey!
 “Design doesn’t happen in a bubble,” Louis states.
 Ignoring helpful feedback offered from peers and advisors can lead to simple mistakes and embarrassing situations.
 Constructive criticism can offer you a different perspective and help you grow.
 Don’t allow yourself to get too caught up on others, though.
 Comparing your work to the work of those around you can distract you from your own personal growth and blind you to the improvements you’ve actually made.
 Remember that everyone grows at different rates and it’s impossible to completely understand the backgrounds and experiences of those around you.
 It’s best to focus on your own work, reflect on your own progress, and celebrate your own successes, no matter how small they may seem.
 “The only way you’ll know if you’re improving, is if you focus on you,” Louis affirms.